 - Pastel tones of any color may benefit a darker office environment that does not have natural light coming in from windows.
 Pastel colors, like blue and green, tend to have a calming effect which can help with concentration and focus.

 - Too bright of colors can cause eye-strain and feelings of anxiety.
 Consider the saturation of colors (purity), degree of lightness, and the overall palette of colors in the room—including the carpet and furniture—before painting.

 - While painting patterns and designs is trendy, it can have a negative effect on productivity and mood.
 Patterns tend to promote over-excitement and excess energy.
 Avoid stripes and patterns in areas where high concentration is needed.

-Are you thinking about or ready to sell your home?
-Give me a call at 904-885-1167 or fill out the short form for a free no obligation home price evaluation.
+Are you thinking about or ready to buy or sell a home?
+Give me a call at 904-885-1167 or email me at BarbaraWalshRealtor@gmail.com for a free no obligation home price evaluation and neighborhood market activity.
 I am happy to answer any of your questions and help you get top dollar for your home or find you the perfect place to call home!

 *Kwallek, N., Soon, K. and Lewis, C. M. (2007), Work week productivity, visual complexity, and individual environmental sensitivity in three offices of different color interiors.
 Color Res.
 Appl., 32: 130–143. doi: 10.1002/col.20298